LLEDA -- Lifelong Self-Supervised Domain Adaptation: Experiments Results

 \subsection{Training Methods}

-We benchmark our LLEDA method against the baseline method which simply finetunes the model as new training domains come along, we then compare our LLEDA method with DANN \cite{ganin2016domain} and DAN \cite{long2015learning}, both of them are classic domain adaptation methods and both these methods have access to source and target data during training.
-We also compare LLEDA with LDA-CID \cite{rostami2021lifelong}, CUA \cite{bobu2018adapting} and GRCL \cite{tang2021gradient} which are continual learning methods with access to source labels.
-The former is a generative method and the later ones are replay based methods.
-We also compare LLEDA-S method with all the above methods, this is a supervised version of LLEDA with access to labels.
+We benchmark LLEDA against the baseline method which uses a single network and finetunes the model as the new training domains come along, we then compare our LLEDA methodology with DANN \cite{ganin2016domain} and DAN \cite{long2015learning}, both of them are classic domain adaptation methods and both these methods have access to source and target data during training.
+We also compare LLEDA with CUA \cite{bobu2018adapting} and GRCL \cite{tang2021gradient} which are continual learning replay-based methods.
+It is important to note that both methods have access to source-labeled data, unlike LLEDA which operates without labeled data from either the source or target domains.
+We made an exciting observation during experimentation by increasing the size of latent representations stored in memory from 100 to 250, resulting in impressive results.
+Consequently, we tested LLEDA-100 and LLEDA-250, with 100 and 250 latent representations stored in the memory respectively.
+It's worth mentioning that other papers typically use a memory size of 2000 images/representations.
+Furthermore, we compare these methods with the supervised version of our approach, LLEDA-S. Most of the methods provide the results in the domain adaptation setting, but we have provided our results in the context of lifelong learning setting.